Forming a US LLC from Brazil: Complete Guide (2026)

 Three states dominate for non-resident LLC formation.
 The differences are real but narrower than formation services suggest.

 For most Brazilian solo founders, Wyoming is the practical choice.
-Low fees ($100 formation + $60/year), no member disclosure, no state income tax, and minimal ongoing compliance.
+Low fees, no member disclosure, no state income tax.
+It just works.

-New Mexico is the cheapest option — $50 one-time, no annual reports, no recurring state fees.
-The trade-off is less established case law and fewer formation services with New Mexico-specific expertise.
+New Mexico is the cheapest option at $50 one-time with no annual reports.
+The trade-off: less established case law and fewer formation services with NM-specific expertise.

 No US state restricts LLC formation by nationality.
-All three accept Brazilian citizens and residents on the same terms as any other non-resident.
+All three accept Brazilian citizens on the same terms as any other non-resident.
+The full state comparison for non-resident LLCs also covers Nevada and other states where the marketing does not match the structural reality.

 Step 2: Form the LLC

-1. Registered agent — A US-based person or company designated to receive legal documents on behalf of the LLC.
-Required by every state.
-Costs $50-$300/year.
+Registered agent — A US-based person or company that receives legal documents on behalf of the LLC.
+Required in every state. $50-$300/year.
 More on registered agents.

-3. Operating Agreement — Not filed with the state but legally significant.
-Defines ownership, management structure, and profit distribution.
-Single-member LLCs benefit from having one — it establishes the separation between personal and business assets.
+Operating Agreement — Not filed with the state but legally significant.
+Defines ownership, management, and profit distribution.
+Single-member LLCs should have one to establish separation between personal and business assets.

-A note on the CPF (Cadastro de Pessoa Física): The CPF is Brazil's national taxpayer identification number, issued by Receita Federal.
-US LLC formation does not require a CPF — the IRS and state filing offices do not ask for it.
+A note on the CPF: Your Cadastro de Pessoa Fisica is Brazil's national taxpayer ID, issued by Receita Federal.
+US LLC formation does not require it.
 But the CPF is central to Brazilian tax reporting.
-When reporting the US LLC's income on the Brazilian IRPF (annual income tax return), the CPF links the foreign entity's income to the Brazilian resident's tax file.
+When you report the US LLC's income on your IRPF, the CPF links the foreign entity's income to your tax file.
 Every Brazilian resident already has one.

 Formation services handle the entire US process for $200-$500.
-Full cost breakdown here.
+Full cost breakdown.

 How does your structure score?